Peter-E-Lenz/mgrslib/README.md

 * boundary grids

 ### Random MGRS grid generator
 This function will generate a random MGRS grid id string at a given precision.
-In addition to just being a random generator this will be very usefull for testing.
+In addition to just being a random generator this will be very useful for testing.

 ## Compass Headings